 99. PC Decrapifier – As the name implies, PC Decrapifier helps you remove the crap out of your system so it runs smoothly and error-free.
 It helps you remove all the garbage that is contributing to the slow speeds of your PC.

-100. JetClean – JetClean helps you optimize your PC with a single-click.
+100. JetClean – JetClean helps you optimize your PC with a single click.
 It tunes up your system and fixes any errors that might be slowing down your PC.
-It helps you save yourself from having your PC crash with all the garbage that your PC eventually gets filled up with.
+It helps save you from having your PC crash with all the garbage that your PC eventually gets filled up with.

 101. Space Sniffer – Space Sniffer allows you to see what some of the items are that occupy a large chunk of your PC’s memory space.
 You can then drill down further and see what all those files are, and you can then get them removed if you find them to be useless files.